rogerhyam/wfo-backbone-management/green_book/README.md

 1. __Congruent Ranks__ The rank of a child taxon must be one of the accepted ranks of the parent according to the ranks table. e.g. a subspecies can't be a direct child of a genus or family.
 1. __Congruent Name Parts__ The name parts of the parent taxon must agree with the genus string and species string part of the name. e.g. a species can only be in a genus which has a name-string that matches its genus-string and a subspecies can only be in a species that has the name-string and genus-string that agrees with its own species-string and genus-string.

-## Taxon Status

-All taxa are of the same status.
-If they occur in the taxonomy then they are accepted taxa.
-Taxa can't be synonyms.
-Synonyms are names (from the Greek "with name").
-Synonymy indicates the placement of Type specimens only.

 ## Names are only alphabetical characters without diacritics